OliviaLaske/ImageTriangulation/triangulatedImages/README.md

 Endre Simo also details an image triangulation process in his blog post titled [Delaunay Image Triangulation](https://www.esimov.com/2019/04/image-triangulation-in-go).
 While both Simo's algorithm and our algorithm use Sobel edge detection and Delaunay triangulation, the two processes were devloped independently without reference.
 Simo's method does not include a density reduction parameter or sharpening step and retains the vertices output by edge detection.
 Instead, similar edges are removed to clean up the appearance.

 ## Installation
 In order to run the program, download imageTriangulation.ipynb and open in a code editor such as Visual Studio code.
-Ensure that `python` as well as the following dependencies are installed:
+Ensure that the following dependencies are installed:
 - math
 - matplotlib
 - numpy